 Adams County, Colorado, is located in the northeastern Denver Metropolitan Area; about 533,000 people called Adams County home in 2023.5 The population is expected to grow by 11% to 591,462 people by 2040.5 Proud of our rich history and traditions, Adams County is a celebration of peoples and cultures.
-From the rural eastern parts of the county to the urban and suburban west, people in Adams County have a wide range of backgrounds and perspectives.
+From the rural eastern parts of the county to the urban and suburban west, the county is one of the most diverse in the state.
 Adams County is home to the cities of Brighton, Commerce City, Federal Heights, Northglenn, and Thornton; portions of Arvada, Aurora, and Westminster; the town of Bennett; and a portion of the town of Lochbuie.
 Unincorporated areas include Henderson, Strasburg, and Watkins.
 See the Community Health Assessment for additional demographic and community data.